IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 1. Implement reminders for timely tasks to increase the success rate of tasks being completed.
 2. Extend AI API functionality to process natural language and allow users to communicate naturally to our speech recognition system and convert their commands into a dedicated function for the to-do list management system.
 3. Gamify the web application to keep current users engaged and promote continuation of using the app into continuing using our app for productivity.
-4. Create a responsve UI for both desktop and mobile users.
+4. Create a response UI for both desktop and mobile users.

 ### **Current Practice**

 Current to-do lists fall into one of the two categories; electronic applications or paper lists.
 We won't dive deep into paper to-do lists much, but the abstract would be that they are highly customizable, but require more time and effort to create.
-To-do list software today suffer from over complexication or software bloat.
+To-do list software today suffer from being overly complexor software bloat.
 Most software focuses on marketing their newest complex feature and stray away from what a to-do list needs to do; organize tasks, prioritizing them, and tracking progress.
 Traditional to-do list applications rely heavily on mouse and keyboard movement, static lists, and repetitive interactions.
 While major companies like Microsoft and Apple offer task management solutions, they often lack a truly intuitive and adaptive user experience.

 ### **Novelty**